bparanj/crystal/electronics/book/tasks.md

+zettel/voltage-divider.md
+139:See voltage-divider-circuit.md and voltage-divider.md inside terms folder.
+Merge into one document.
+Remove duplication.

+experiments/queue/current-divider.md
+3:This is already complete.
+Merge with the experiment.

+experiments/queue/resonance-experiment.md
+5:Is this the same as second order circuit.
+Merge or delete this document.

+book/8b.md
+6:Merge with existing experiment.

 - Create a circuit diagram and use Tinkercad images for series battery demo Refer: Series Battery Demo.
 Show that the current through the circuit will be the same.
 See 14.md
 - See 15.md for batteries in parallel.
 - Connect multimeter before and after a resistor to show the current flowing is the same before or after the resistor.

 Sequence

 Experiments